aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: Securing DNS interactions prevents attackers from manipulating or rerouting network traffic.
 This is critical for maintaining the integrity of application data.

+SR-INT3.
+The application will use content security policies to mitigate the risk of XSS attacks.

+Rationale: Content Security Policies (CSP) are an effective security control to prevent XSS attacks by restricting the sources from which scripts can be loaded and executed in the application.
+CSP will help in safeguarding against data theft and maintain the integrity of the content delivered to users.

 ### 15.3 Privacy Requirements

 SR-P1.
 The application must ensure that it does not collect or store personal information, adhering strictly to privacy by design principles.